Weixin07/Google-Maps-List-Comparator/README.md

 ## IDE / Tooling

 Any editor works; VS Code with the Tauri + rust-analyzer extensions provides the smoothest DX for React + Rust cross-over editing.

+## Setup & Configuration

+1. **Install dependencies**: `pnpm install` pulls the front-end workspace while `cargo` is fetched automatically via Tauri when you run the desktop shell.
+2. **Populate `.env`**: copy `.env.development` to `.env.local` for secrets you do not want checked in.
+At minimum set `GOOGLE_OAUTH_CLIENT_ID/SECRET`, `GOOGLE_DEVICE_CODE_ENDPOINT`, `GOOGLE_TOKEN_ENDPOINT`, and `GOOGLE_DRIVE_API_BASE` (point it at the QA stub via `pnpm qa:drive` when iterating).
+3. **Provide Places API keys**: set `GOOGLE_PLACES_API_KEY` so the Places normalizer can reach Google’s API, or rely on the synthetic resolver for offline tests.
+4. **Run the app**: `pnpm tauri dev` starts the native shell; the Drive panel will block you from importing until OAuth is configured.
+5. **Persist preferences**: table filters and map layer visibility are saved per comparison project, so feel free to tune filters knowing they will return when you hop back to a project.

+## OAuth & API Keys

+- **Device flow**: the Drive panel uses Google’s OAuth device flow.
+When you click “Sign in with Google” we open the verification URL in your default browser and poll until you approve the request.
+No secrets ever sit in the repo; the token lives in the OS keychain.
+- **Drive scope**: imports solely request `drive.readonly`, scoped to KML files.
+Every file selection and import emits hashed IDs to telemetry so we can trace behavior without exfiltrating Drive IDs.
+- **Places API**: the refresh queue honors the `places_rate_limit_qps` value surfaced in the settings panel.
+Update it in-app or via `RuntimeSettings` to match your quota.
+- **Map tiles**: configure `MAPTILER_API_KEY` (or another MapLibre-compatible style URL) via `map_style_descriptor` to render custom basemaps.

+## Telemetry & Privacy

+- **Hashing everywhere**: Drive file IDs and Place IDs are salted before they leave the client.
+Both the Tauri telemetry buffer and the optional network uploader only see hashed identifiers.
+- **Offline buffer**: telemetry events (signin, import start/completion, refresh queue lifecycle, errors) drain into a JSONL buffer capped at the configured rotation window.
+Inspect `telemetry-buffer.jsonl` anytime you need to audit behavior.
+- **Runtime toggle**: the settings pane exposes a telemetry toggle.
+Disabling it flushes the in-memory queue and the UI respects the setting immediately.
+- **Event hints**: new events include `refresh_job_enqueued/refresh_job_completed`, `import_failed`, and per-row hashing for Drive imports so flaky flows can be diagnosed without raw IDs.

+## Troubleshooting

+- **Drive sign-in never completes**: ensure the device-code page displays the correct client ID; if you see an “invalid device code” error, restart the flow—codes expire quickly.
+Running `pnpm qa:drive` locally is handy for testing without hitting production Google endpoints.
+- **Imports show “Select a Drive KML” even with a file selected**: check that your comparison project is active.
+Imports are project-scoped; the UI now surfaces per-slot errors with retry buttons so you can recover without reloading the app.
+- **Refresh queue won’t start**: the queue pauses automatically when you click “Pause queue” or when no projects are active.
+Resume the queue or enqueue a new job.
+The “Cancel active” button sends a cancellation signal to the backend; status changes to “cancelled” once the in-flight row completes.
+- **Clusters never expand**: cluster circles require at least two points.
+If clicking a cluster does nothing, ensure MapLibre can fetch the style URL (check your API key) and that `comparison-clusters` layer is visible (toggle one of the segment checkboxes back on).
+- **Telemetry buffer errors**: if you see `telemetry upload failed` in the console, double-check write permissions for the data directory or run `pnpm tauri dev` from a writable location.
+Buffer rotations fall back to truncation if disk-space is exhausted.

+## Release Checklist

+1. **Sync secrets**: provide production `GOOGLE_*` credentials, `GOOGLE_PLACES_API_KEY`, and any map tiles keys via the environment or CI secrets.
+2. **Smoke test**: run `pnpm smoke` locally to exercise lint, type-check, vitest, and the Rust test suite.
+3. **Manual flows**: with the QA Drive stub running (`pnpm qa:drive`), take screenshots of the Drive import, refresh queue, and map clustering surfaces for release notes.
+4. **Inspect telemetry buffer**: confirm no unexpected identifiers show up in `telemetry-buffer.jsonl` and that hashed IDs are present.
+5. **Package & tag**: `pnpm tauri build` generates the NSIS installer; tag `v*` to trigger the CI workflow that uploads artifacts to a draft GitHub Release along with the updated README + user guide link.